noxthot/xai_lightningprocesses/README.md

 - `test.py`: Evaluates the performance of the trained neural network on previously unseen test data.
 This file was used to compute the corresponding confusion matrix in Table 2.
 - `test_shap.py`: Computes the shapley values using the trained model on the test data.
 - `validation_scores.py`: Computes the classification threshold such that the diurnal cycle is least biased on the validation data.
 - `analyse_diurnal_cycles.py`: Uses the previously calculated classification threshold to generates plots that visualize how that threshold performs in reproducing the diurnal cycle on previously unseen test data.
-This file produces figure 1 of the paper.
+This file produces figure 2 of the paper.
 - `analyse_shap_and_features.ipynb`: Visualizes the shap and real values of the vertical profiles distinguishing between true positives, false positives, false negatives, aswell as providing some plots regarding cloud top and bottom height.
-This file was used to generate figures 2, 3, 4, 5 of the paper.
+This file was used to generate figures 3, 4, 5 and 7 of the paper.
-- `analyse_shap_paper.ipynb`: Visualizes various more in-depth analysis of the distributions of the various groups (cloud, mass, wind), as well as some maps showing the frequencies.
-This file was used to generate figure 6 of the paper.
 - `flash_case_study_final.ipynb`: Visualizes network classifications at a specific time on a map of austria.
-This file generates figure 7 of the paper.
+This file generates figure 6 of the paper.

 ### Runnable Files (Reference model):
 - `reference_model.R`: Trains the reference model.
 - `reference_valpred.R`: Stores the model output on the validation data (used for calculating the classification threshold later on).
 - `reference_test.py`: Evaluates the trained reference model on previously unseen test data.
-This file was used to compute the corresponding confusion matrix in Table 3.
+This file was used to compute the corresponding confusion matrix in Table 2.

 ### Helper files
 - `ccc.py`: Defining some global constants.